jensarps/storehouse/README.md

 Storehouse is a persistent data store for the Dojo Toolkit implementing the [dojo/store API](http://dojotoolkit.org/reference-guide/1.8/dojo/store.html).

-It's built open [dojo/store/Memory](http://dojotoolkit.org/reference-guide/1.8/dojo/store/Memory.html), so you have all the API you have with the Memory store, just that the data get's persisted client-side.
+It's built upon [dojo/store/Memory](http://dojotoolkit.org/reference-guide/1.8/dojo/store/Memory.html), so you have all the API you have with the Memory store, just that the data gets persisted client-side.

 Behind the covers, it uses IndexedDB as storage engine and falls back to localStorage if IndexedDB is not available – if that fails, too, it uses cookies as a last resort to store the data.